Petersham, New South Wales

-Petersham is a suburb in the Inner West of Sydney, in the state of New South Wales, Australia.
+Petersham is a suburb in the Inner West of Sydney, in New South Wales, Australia.
 Petersham is located 6 kilometres south-west of the Sydney central business district, in the local government area of Inner West Council.
-Petersham is known for its extensive Portuguese commercial offerings, with many Portuguese businesses and restaurants, although only 156 (1.9%) of the population was actually born in Portugal.
+Petersham is known for its extensive Portuguese businesses, with many Portuguese shops and restaurants, despite only 156 (1.9%) of the population being born in Portugal.

 Petersham is bordered by the suburbs of Leichhardt to the north, Stanmore to the east, Marrickville to the south and Lewisham to the west.
 Taverner's Hill, named after Fred Taverner, is a locality in the western part of the suburb.

 History

-Major Francis Grose sent workmen to the area in 1793 to clear the bush and plant corn and wheat.
-He named the area Peters-Ham or Petersham after his native village in Surrey, England.
-Petersham remained an agricultural area, winning awards for some of the best crops and stock in the colony in 1803.
-Kangaroo hunting was also popular in the area.
-The name was also used for the surrounding parish.